+Section 6:

-Section 6 - Persons who wish to become facility holders
+Persons who wish to become facility holders subject to certain exceptions.

 The identity of such persons must be verified before they become facility holders (see section 6(1) and 6(2)).

 Each and every existing facility holder.

 The identity of these persons must be verified within twelve months from the date of the commencement of this Act, or within twenty-four months from the commencement of this Act if so ordered by the Minister.